livebook-dev/livebook/README.md

     standard schemes by default (such as http and https).
 Set it to a comma-separated list of schemes.

-  * LIVEBOOK_ZTI - controls whether Zero Trust Identity is enabled.
+  * LIVEBOOK_IDENTITY_PROVIDER - controls whether Zero Trust Identity is enabled.
-    Disabled by default.
-Set it to your provider and set the correspondent key to enable it.
+    Set it to your provider and the correspondent key to enable it.
     Currently supported providers are Cloudflare and GoogleIap.

-  * LIVEBOOK_ZTI_KEY - the necessary key to validate the ZTI provider.
+    The respective keys are the team name (domain) for CloudFlare and the audience (aud) for GoogleIAP.
-    For CloudFlare is the team name (domain).
-For GoogleIap is the audience (aud).
+    E.g. `"cloudflare:<your-team-name>"`, `"googleiap:<your-audience>`

 <!-- Environment variables -->